frc1675/brownbook/contributing/standards.md

 ### General
 * Content should be free of spelling, grammar, punctuation, or formatting errors.
+* Each sentence should be on its own line.
+In Markdown a paragraph break is done by 2 line breaks.
+Each sentence on one line makes reviewing and suggesting easier when it is time to process a pull request.

 ### "Meta"
 * Use "brownbook" as a proper noun, not "the brownbook"